DigitalKwarts/classy/README.md

 ### How it works?

-TemplateLoader repeats the wordpress template hierarchy and uses it separately for scopes and templates.
+`TemplateLoader` repeats the wordpress template hierarchy and uses it separately for scopes and templates.
 This allows to use the same scope with different templates and different scopes with the same template.

 ## Instalation
 1. Navigate to your WordPress themes directory
 `$ cd ~/Sites/mysite/wp-content/themes`
 2. Clone repository `$ git clone git@github.com:anrw/wp-scratch-theme.git`
 3. Navigate `cd wp-scratch-theme`
+4. Install gulp dependencies `npm install`
-4. Run install `gulp install`
+5. Install theme `gulp install`

 # Requirements: